isaacSennerholt/sudelity/README.md

 Some may attempt to mimic Sudelistic awareness — by mirroring, affirming, or tracking others’ discomfort with careful attentiveness.
 But if one’s own boundaries, unfamiliarities, or discomforts are never offered in return, the balance becomes distorted.
 What looks like care becomes concealment.

 True Sudelism is not passive accommodation.
-It is mutual attunement.
+It is mutual attunement — a dynamic giving and receiving.
 It calls for gentle offering, honest presence, and shared responsibility.

 One of the clearest signs of Sudelistic behavior is the introduction of unfamiliarity — not as imposition, but as invitation.
 A new perspective, a personal boundary, a discomfort respectfully named.
 These signals of divergence are not disruptions — they are evidence of trust, and of active participation in the work of balance.